Physical Geology

 Final and Midterm Exams:There are two (2) required mid-term exams and one (1) required final exam.
 If you foresee a university-sanctioned absence and you provide me with the correct documentation in advance of the exams in question, I will give you a make-up exam.

 In-class exams will consist of written and illustrated questions with multiple-choice and True/False answers.
 The two midterm exams will contains 50 multiple choice or True/False questions.
 In the final exam, there are at least 100 multiple choice and TRUE/FALSE questions.
 Every exam can have questions from any of the material previously covered in class, with special emphasis on the most recent new material covered.
-The final exam will cover all subject matter covered in class.

 Remember that the final exam questions cover ALL course materials with emphasis on the latest unexamined sections.